Medically Reviewed by Zilpah Sheikh, MD on September 29, 2023

 Take Folic Acid

 It helps prevent serious birth defects that can happen before you know you're pregnant.
-You'll find this B vitamin in many foods, including leafy greens, citrus, and beans, but most women need a pill to get enough.
+This B vitamin is found in many foods, including leafy greens, citrus, and beans, but you'll probably need a supplement to get enough.

 Start with a daily vitamin.
 When you're planning a pregnancy, you need 400 micrograms of folic acid every day, the amount in most multivitamins.